The Fold Biography

 The album was released later in 1997 and got good reviews.
 An album launch party was held at The Pavilion Theatre in Brighton on October 17th.
 Although the band weren’t madly happy with Close Up at the time, in retrospect, it is their collect favourite of all their recordings.

 Both Spiral and Close Up have long sold out of any stock.
 At some point both albums will be made available for free streaming on Soundcloud.

 1997 was another very busy year for gigs with gigs now spread around the UK.

 1998 continued with the busy gigging schedule with festival appearances at Off the Tracks, Maidstone and Glastonwick.

-Jo left in August 1998 and for a brief time (Dartington Music College beckoned), Charlie Stock joined on vocals in time for the Off the Tracks festival in Castle Donnington.
+Jo left in August 1998 and for a brief time (Dartington Music College beckoned), Charlie Stock joined on vocals in time for the Off the Tracks festival in Castel Donnington.

 For a December gig in Brighton, a friend of the band, Hanna Burchell did a ‘dep’ for the gig…and has been a member of The Fold ever since!

 Hanna played in a great 1990s signed band called Pan and also works as a solo artist.
 She brought mandolin, flute and low whistle into the band’s instrumentation as well as vocals.